My wife and I recently spent two full weeks road tripping the Southern Coast of Oregon with our two daughters.

 The 21 Best Oregon Coast Beaches For Tidepools

 While you can find tide pools at a ton of Oregon beaches, some are obviously better than others.
+For example, some are great for digging clams, some are great for surfing, and some are great for tidepools.
+Finding the best spot will make or break your experience.

 The best beaches have a significant drop (so that they leave good deep pools) and features that support the formation of pools (in Oregon, gigantic rocks).